gmccreight/mdpg/README.md

 ## Ruby 2

 I'm actively looking for new features and functionality from Ruby 2 to use in the code.
 I'll highlight them with the [tag:ruby2:gem] tag.
+I also want to see what kind of performance I can get with it.

 ## Minitest